 CARES Act expands access to loans for small and midsize businesses

 The Coronavirus Aid, Relief and Economic Security (CARES) Act signed into law on Friday, March 27, provides various options for small and midsize businesses facing liquidity challenges from the COVID-19 crisis.
-This has been updated to reflect SBA guidance issued on April 6, 2020 and May 14, 2020, and updated information on the Main Street Lending Program from the Federal Reserve on April 30, 2020 and May 28, 2020.
+This has been updated to reflect PPP revisions issued on June 3, 2020, and information on the Main Street Lending Program from the Federal Reserve on June 8, 2020.

 Three options are available: